 Also check out the MFA Voices playlist on YouTube to hear about the experiences of staff members throughout the Museum.

 Art conservation is the preservation of artistic, historic, and cultural materials intended to protect and preserve works of art.
-A unique behind-the-scenes perspective into this profession will be on view in a new Conservation Center set to open in fall 2022.
+A unique behind-the-scenes perspective into this profession is on view in the Conservation Center.

 What can I see when I visit?
 What is the difference between the permanent collection and special exhibitions?